-- c.
-Research, studies, reports, data, archived and other information and materials within the possession of public authorities that relate to human rights and fundamental freedoms; - d.
-Government reports and information submitted to international human rights bodies and mechanisms; - e.
-Reports and communications of international human rights bodies and mechanisms involving the country's compliance with international treaty obligations; - f.
+- a.
+The Constitution, national laws and regulations; - b.
+International human rights instruments; - c.
+Research, studies, reports, data, archives and other information and materials within the possession of public authorities that relate to human rights and fundamental freedoms; - d.
+Government reports and information submitted to international human rights bodies and mechanisms; - Reports and communications of international human rights bodies and mechanisms involving the country's compliance with international treaty obligations; - f.
 Documents and information related to the decisions or activities of the Commission on Human Rights and other national authorities with competence in the field of human rights and fundamental freedoms; and - g.
 All such other information as may be necessary to secure or enable the exercise of any human right or fundamental freedom under Chapter II or access to remedy for violation of any such right.

-SEC.
-27. Obligation not to Disclose Confidential Sources. - Public authorities shall not disclose or require disclosure of the identity of sources used by human rights defenders unless both the relevant source and the concerned human rights defender give informed consent in writing to such disclosure or if so required by an independent and impartial tribunal in accordance with international standards.
+SEC.27.
+Obligation not to Disclose Confidential Sources. - (1) Public authorities shall not disclose or require disclosure of the identity of sources used by human rights defenders.

+(1) Notwithstanding Subsection (1), public authorities may disclose the identity of sources used by human rights defenders if both the relevant source and the concerned human rights defender give informed consent in writing to such disclosure or if so required by an independent and impartial tribunal in accordance with international standards.

-SEC.
-28. Obligation to Prevent and to Ensure Protection from Intimidation or Reprisal. - Public authorities shall take all necessary measures to ensure the prevention of and protection from any intimidation or reprisal by any public or private actor against human rights defenders.
+SEC.28.
+Obligation to Prevent and to Ensure Protection from Intimidation or Reprisal. - Public authorities shall take all necessary measures to ensure the prevention of, and protection from any intimidation or reprisal by any other public or private actor.
 These shall include protection measures established under pertinent laws.

-SEC.
-29. Obligation to Penalize Intimidation or Reprisal. - Any public authority or private actor who is found guilty of committing intimidation or reprisal against a person on the grounds of or in connection with his or her status, work, activities as a human rights defender, shall be penalized under the appropriate provision/s of the Revised Penal Code, in addition to administrative and/or civil sanctions that may be imposed considering the gravity of the offense, upon the discretion of the court or competent authority.
+SEC.29.
+Obligation to Penalize Intimidation or Reprisal. - Any public authority or private actor who is found guilty of committing intimidation or reprisal against a person on the grounds of or in connection with his or her status, work, activities as a human rights defender, shall be subject to penalties as provided for the appropriate crime or crimes punishable under the Revised Penal Code, in addition to administrative and/or civil sanctions which take into account the gravity of the offense upon the discretion of the court or competent authority.

-SEC.
-30. Obligation to Refrain from Derogatory and Unfounded Labeling. - (1) Under no circumstance shall public authorities engage in false, unfounded and derogatory labeling of human rights defenders including identifying or tagging them as "reds", "communists", "terrorists", or "enemies of the State".
+SEC.30.
+Obligation to Refrain from Derogatory and Unfounded Labeling. - (1) Under no circumstance shall public authorities engage in false, unfounded and derogatory labeling of human rights defenders including identifying them as "red," "communist," "terrorist" or "enemies of the State".